 The University shall not make membership lists of student organizations.
-It shall, for purposes of communication, record only the name of the faculty adviser and such officers of the organization as are necessary for this purpose.
+It shall, for purposes of communication, record only the name of the adviser, if any, and such officers of the organization as are necessary for this purpose.
 ENDORSED:

 Associated Students of Michigan State University, January 1968 University Student Affairs Committee, March 1968